AI experts sharing free tutorials to accelerate your business.

 1. Recipient type — customer / insurance adjuster / warranty admin / parts vendor / fleet manager / manufacturer rep / landlord / regulator / internal (specify role) / other

-2. Recipient name and company — How to address them (first name only if known-friendly; "Mr./Ms. [Last]" if formal)
+2. Recipient name and company — How to address them (first name only if known-friendly; "Mr./Ms. [Last]" if formal).
+Do not invent a name if input says "the adjuster" — use "Claims Adjuster" as the salutation and flag it.

-4. Raw notes or bullet points — The facts, numbers, dates, RO #, part #, etc. to include
+4. Raw notes or bullet points — The facts, numbers, dates, RO #, claim #, part #, etc. to include

-5. Attachments referenced (if any) — What's being attached so the email can name them (e.g., "photos.zip, supplement-form.pdf")
+5. Attachments referenced (if any) — What's being attached so the body can name them (e.g., "photos.zip, supplement-form.pdf, alignment-printout.pdf")

 Instructions